This episode of CS is titled Luther’s Legacy.

 Luther was often plagued by bouts of depression.
 He wondered whether God really did hold good intentions towards him, sensing rather the stern stare of Christ as judge, demanding from him an impossible level of purity.
 He wondered whether these feelings were evidence he wasn’t chosen at all, but that he was among those destined to be damned to eternal suffering.

-This emphasis on the Scriptures and pondering the cross, passed on by earlier scholars like Bernard & Augustine plowed & planted the field of Luther’s mind for the fruit it would later produce in the central doctrine of the Reformation – Justification by Faith Alone.
+This emphasis on the Scriptures and pondering the cross, passed on by earlier scholars like Bernard and Augustine plowed and planted the field of Luther’s mind for the fruit it would later produce in the central doctrine of the Reformation – Justification by Faith Alone.

 While Luther obviously worked before the development psychology, his doctrine of justification by faith has something to say to modern man.
 It says that human worth lies not in any ability or quality we possess, but in the simple fact that we are loved by our Creator.